Ph0enixKM/Illiade/README.md

 </div>

 # Illiade
-> Current stable version: Illiade Drizzle
+> Current stable version: Illiade Pillar

 The official Phoenix Arts IDE.
-Download newest release [here](https://github.com/Ph0enixKM/Illiade/releases/latest) Once installed you can run the executable or if you have **Ubuntu | Debian | Lava** operating system you can easily run it with `illiade` or shortname `illie`
+Download newest release [here](https://github.com/Ph0enixKM/Illiade/releases/latest) Once installed you can run the executable or if you have **Ubuntu | Debian | Lava** operating system you can easily run it with `illiade` or shortname `illi`

 ## Installation (Linux)